DONATE HERE: Paypal.me/AndyCaffrey

 Since 1995, Climate Action NOW! has been calling for a War Effort to convert the economic infrastructures of the world’s industrialized nations away from fossil-fuel and nuclear dependency.
 We have prepared a radical ten-point proposal for how to make such a conversion on the scale required of us by nature, and soon enough to avert catastrophe.

-It’s called the U.S. Citizens Mandate for Climate Stabilization and Community Well Being and is available on the Internet or by writing to Climate Action NOW!, P.O.
+It’s called the U.S. Citizens Mandate for Climate Stabilization and Community Well Being, which was the original Green New Deal and is available on the Internet or by writing to Climate Action NOW!, P.O.
 Box 324, Redway, CA 95560.
 Please send SASE or a contribution to cover our expenses.
 [Please do not send checks made out to Climate Action NOW!.
-Instead, contribute to Andy Caffrey for Congress 2016 at Act Blue]
+Instead, contribute to Andy Caffrey at PayPal.me/AndyCaffrey]